kubernetes-sigs/aws-iam-authenticator/README.md

 ### Configure IAMIdentityMapping Custom Resource Definitions

 In the `master` version of the AWS IAM Authenticator you can configure your users using one of two methods.
-The deprecated `mapUsers` and `mapRoles` as seen in the [Full Configuration Format](#full-configuration-format) or using [Kubernetes Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+The `mapUsers` and `mapRoles` as seen in the [Full Configuration Format](#full-configuration-format) or using the new (alpha) [Kubernetes Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
 This method allows the authenticator server to always stay upto date with the latest allowed user.
 See [Issues #79](https://github.com/kubernetes-sigs/aws-iam-authenticator/issues/79) for more details.

 To setup an `IAMIdentityMapping` CRD you'll first need to `apply` the CRD manifest: